 - Most people with poliovirus infection have no symptoms or only a non-specific febrile illness.
-In rare cases, a person will develop acute flaccid weakness of the limbs. - Progression of weakness is rapid and often associated with fever and muscle pain. - Weakness is typically asymmetric and more severe proximally than distally. - Deep tendon reflexes are absent or diminished. - Bulbar paralysis can result in respiratory distress and often requires mechanical ventilation. - There may be a history of fever, sore throat, nausea, and malaise up to one week before weakness onset. - Polio is a disabling and life-threatening disease which can affect a person's brain and spinal cord, leading to paralysis, meningitis, and paresthesia. - There can be long-term sequelae even decades after the original infection. - Polio has been eliminated from the United States, but it still occurs in other parts of the world, especially where there are low vaccination rates.
-Recently, cases of polio have been identified in several countries in Europe, Asia, and Africa, and poliovirus has been detected in wastewater in the UK.
+Fewer than 1 in 100 people will develop acute flaccid weakness of the limbs. - Progression of weakness is rapid and often associated with fever and muscle pain. - Weakness is typically asymmetric and more severe proximally than distally. - Deep tendon reflexes are absent or diminished. - Bulbar paralysis can result in respiratory distress and often requires mechanical ventilation. - There may be a history of fever, sore throat, nausea, and malaise up to one week before weakness onset. - Polio is a disabling and life-threatening disease which can affect a person's brain and spinal cord, leading to paralysis, meningitis, paresthesia, and long-term disability. - There can be long-term sequelae, post-polio syndrome, even decades after the original infection. - Polio has been eliminated from the United States, but it still occurs in other parts of the world, especially where there are low vaccination rates.
+Wild-type polio has been eliminated everywhere but Afghanistan and Pakistan.
+Recently, cases of polio caused by revertant Sabinderived strains have been identified in several countries in Europe, Asia, and Africa, and poliovirus has been detected in wastewater in the UK.
+The last case of polio identified in the US was in 2013 in an immunocompromised infant who received OPV abroad. - The incubation period is 3 to 6 days for non-paralytic poliomyelitis and 7 to 21 days for onset of paralysis in paralytic poliomyelitis. - Transmission is fecal-oral, respiratory, or oral-oral.

-- The incubation period is 3 to 6 days for non-paralytic poliomyelitis and 7 to 21 days for onset of paralysis in paralytic poliomyelitis. - Transmission is fecal-oral, respiratory, or oral-oral. - It is highly infectious and is most transmissible up to 14 days before and after onset of symptoms, although ongoing fecal shedding can occur for weeks. - The best way to protect your patients is to maintain high immunity against polio in the population through vaccination, along with rapid identification and isolation of suspected polio cases.
+- Poliovirus is highly infectious and is most transmissible up to 14 days before and after onset of symptoms, although ongoing fecal shedding can occur for weeks. - The best way to protect your patients is to maintain high immunity against polio in the population through vaccination, along with rapid identification and isolation of suspected polio cases.